What are Common Benefits in California?

 - Temporary Partial Disability Benefits: If you are injured or ill, but are able to do some level of work while recovering, you may qualify for temporary partial disability benefits, which provides payments while you are recovering and making less than you were before the injury or illness.

 - Permanent Disability Benefits: If your injury or illness has resulted in your doctor classifying you as "permanent and stationary", then you may qualify for permanent total disability benefits.
 The amount you may qualify for is calculated based on the degree to which you are injured, which ranges from 1-100 percent disabled.

 What is Temporary Disability?

 A temporary disability is an injury or illness that is expected to improve or resolve.
 If your doctor has determined that you cannot do your job, or are experiencing a temporary inability to do as much work as before, you may be considered disabled and qualify for temporary disability benefits.

-At The Law Offices of George Henderson, we routinely help clients who are temporarily disabled due to:
+At The Henderson Work Injury Law Corp, we routinely help clients who are temporarily disabled due to:

 - Pregnancy or Childbirth

 - Illness, such as bronchitis, pneumonia, infection, etc.